renehorstmann/Assetc/README.md

     // returns the memory location and size of a compiled asset file. asset hello = asset_get("hello.txt");

-    // if asset_get fails, it will raise a signal
+    // if asset_get fails, it will raise SIGABRT

     // all files end up with a 0 in memory, so that they are valid C strings assert(hello.data[hello.size] == 0);